 Price: $9.17 click here to buy

-My newest cookbook took two years to write and has 365 brand-new dinner recipes.
+This cookbook took two years to write and has 365 brand-new dinner recipes.
 You’re going to love the color photos!
 Featured recipes include Not Your Mother’s Meatballs, Matzoh Ball Soup, and Korean Soft Tacos.
 Like my other books, everything is gluten-free!
 Only 10% of these recipes have appeared on the site.

 Price: $18.00 click here to buy